Skip to content

 The salted email hash - legitimate-interest retention

-After anonymisation, the user account carries a salted hash of the original email (SHA-256 of the lowercased email combined with a server-side salt, hex-encoded).
+After anonymisation, your account carries a salted hash of the original email (SHA-256 of the lowercased email combined with a server-side salt, hex-encoded).
 The plaintext email is gone; the hash is kept.
 We use it for two purposes:

 Re-registration detection

 When a previously-anonymised email signs up again, the sign-in step computes the hash and finds the matching anonymised account.
 We restore the account in place (plaintext email re-attached, hash cleared, status active, display name reset).
-The customer is back; their old company is not (it stayed anonymised - they create a fresh one).
+You're back; your old company is not (it stayed anonymised - you create a fresh one).

 Trial-abuse suppression